Sam Mustipher: Chicago Bears

-After going unselected in the 2019 NFL Draft, Mustipher was signed by the Chicago Bears as an undrafted free agent on May 2, 2019.
-He was waived during final roster cuts on August 31, 2019, and he was subsequently signed to the team's practice squad the next day.
+After going unselected in the 2019 NFL draft, Mustipher was signed by the Chicago Bears as an undrafted free agent on May 2, 2019.
+He was waived during final roster cuts on August 31, and subsequently signed to the team's practice squad the next day.

-Mustipher was signed to a reserve/future contract with the team at the conclusion of the season on December 30, 2019.
-Like in 2019, Mustipher was among the Bears' last roster cuts prior to the 2020 season on September 5, 2020, before joining the practice squad the next day.
-He was promoted to the active roster on October 14, 2020, after James Daniels was placed on injured reserve.
-He made his NFL debut on special teams against the Carolina Panthers in Week 6.
+Mustipher was signed to a reserve/future contract with the team at the conclusion of the season on December 30.
+As in 2019, Mustipher was among the Bears' last roster cuts prior to the 2020 season on September 5, 2020, before joining the practice squad the next day.
+He was promoted to the active roster on October 14 after James Daniels was placed on injured reserve.
+Mustipher made his NFL debut on special teams against the Carolina Panthers in Week 6.
 He appeared in his first game on offense as a center the following week against the Los Angeles Rams after Cody Whitehair left the game with an injury.
+Mustipher was one of the lowest rated players on the team through the first six weeks of the season by Pro Football Focus.

+Baltimore Ravens

+Mustipher signed with the Baltimore Ravens on May 15, 2023.
+He was released on August 29, and re-signed to the practice squad two days later.
+He was elevated to the active roster on September 9, and signed to the active roster on September 19.

+Denver Broncos

+On April 4, 2024, Mustipher signed a one-year deal with the Denver Broncos.
+On August 27, he was released by the Broncos as part of final roster cuts.

+Los Angeles Chargers

+On August 28, 2024, Mustipher was signed to the Los Angeles Chargers' practice squad.
+He was promoted to the active roster on October 30.

+Tennessee Titans

+On April 18, 2025, Mustipher signed with the Tennessee Titans.
+On August 25, he was released by the Titans as part of final roster cuts.

+Baltimore Ravens (second stint)

+On September 18, 2025, Mustipher signed with the Baltimore Ravens' practice squad.
+He was released on September 30.

+Los Angeles Chargers (second stint)

+On October 2, 2025, Mustipher signed with the Los Angeles Chargers' practice squad.

+Personal life

+His brother is P. J. Mustipher.